iaxx/compact-webm-converter/README.md

 # compact-webm-converter

-A simple script that takes an .mp4 file and turns it into a .webm that's under 3mb and removes the audio.
+A simple script that takes an .mp4/mkv file and turns it into a VP9 .webm

 Usage
 -----